rheamathias/SOFE3980U-Lab3-Part1/README.md

    *	**First two lines**: indicate the type of the YAML configuration and its version.
    *	**Line 4**: provides a name for the deployment.
    *	**Line 6**: indicates that only a single pod will be used
-   *	**Line 9**: provides the name of the application that will be accessed by the pod.
+   *	**Line 9**: provides the name of the application that the pod accesses.
    *	**Line 16**: provides the ID of the Docker image to be deployed
-   *	**Lines 19-24**: define image-dependent environment variables that define username/password (**user/sofe3980u**), and a schema (**Readings**).
+   *	**Lines 19-24**: define image-dependent environment variables that define username/password (**user/sofe3980u**) and a schema (**Readings**).
-   *	**Line 26**: defines the port number that will be used by the image.
+   *	**Line 26**: defines the port number that the image uses.

       ![MS3 figure2](figures/cl3-2.jpg)

-   You can refer to the documentation of the **mysql/mysql-server** Docker image for the list of all supported enviroment variables (like thoss in lines 19:26) and their usage.
+   You can refer to the documentation of the **mysql/mysql-server** Docker image for the list of all supported environment variables (like those in lines 19:26) and their usage.
 3. The status of the deployment can be checked by the following command
    ```cmd
    kubectl get deployment
    ```
-4. While the status of pods can be accessed by the following command
+4. The following command prints the status of pods
    ```cmd
    kubectl get pods
    ```
-   check that the deployment is available and that the pod is running successfully (it may take some time until everything is settled down)
+   to check the availability of the deployment and the successful running of the pod (it may take some time until everything is settled down).

-5. To give the deployment an IP address
+6. To associate an UP to the deployment
    1. A load Balancer service should be created using the mysql-service.yaml file from the cloned gitHub
       ```cmd
       cd ~/SOFE3980U-Lab3/MySQL